Do your hard drives really need degaussing? For the sake of IT asset recovery, other methods could yield better returns.

 Questions?
 Contact us.

 If you have questions about IT asset recovery and which data sanitization methods to pursue, please don’t hesitate to reach out.
-At GER, we know every ITAD project is different.
+At GER, we know every ITAD project is different and offer customized IT asset disposition services based on your needs.
 Count on us to create a customized asset recovery strategy that details exactly how we will recover value from your retired equipment — after we have sanitized all your data.